fdeblasio/pokeemerald-expansion/README.md

 - Battle Tent Pokemon/EVs?
 - TM Shop
 - Add Regigigas to Sealed Chamber?
+- Update other punches (Shadow/Dizzy/Needle Arm) to 75 BP?
 - New TM compatibility

 Maybe do one run-through of small updates and then add in new items/TMs in a second runthrough?